ygorml/ygorml/README.md

   - Conversor de Moedas: Mobile app developed using Flutter to convert currencies between BRL, USD and EUR via API.
 95% done, will be deployed to Play Store soon.
   - Lista de Tarefas: A simple mobile app, using Flutter too, to manage daily to-do lists.
 70% done, will be deployed to Play Store soon.
 - Python 🚀
-  - [LabBits (Criptocurrency)](https://colab.research.google.com/drive/1hRYdMY4uuIg2ilXc4MxzyqI0UwMYftCe?usp=sharing): A simple blockchain-based system
+  - [Blockchain-based Project](https://colab.research.google.com/drive/1hRYdMY4uuIg2ilXc4MxzyqI0UwMYftCe?usp=sharing): A simple blockchain-based system
-  - ADS-B Stats: A complex tool to receive ADS-B data, decode and plot in a local saved map, using Python libraries.
+  - ADS-B Stats: A complex tool to receive ADS-B data via RTL-SDR + Raspberry Pi, decode and plot in a local saved map, using Python libraries.
 As a future feature, I will work on some data science related stuff, using those infos.
-- Design/Motion Design 🚀
+- Electronics 🚀
   - N/A

 ## 📫  Where to find me